-Contacting study authors: The EPC will send an email to the list of corresponding authors for all new studies and for all studies in the 2020 AHRQ report, notifying them of the inclusion of their study and providing the 2021 draft report public review link.
+Contacting study authors: The EPC will send an email to the list of corresponding authors for all new studies included in the prior update report, 10 notifying them of the inclusion of their study and providing the report public link on the AHRQ website [PLACEHOLDER FOR LINK TO PTSD3 UPDATE].
 If study authors respond and report missing study data, corrections, or other study information relevant to evidence table variables, the EPC will document this information in the updated evidence tables, including information obtained from published materials in the evidence table, and reporting unpublished information provided by study authors in evidence table notes or other sections of the final report indicating the unpublished source(s).